nintervik/2D-Particle-System/docs/README.md

 -	Talk about what we are going to do

-This is very nice, but first we have toi build the system in order to use it.
+This is very nice, but first we must build the system in order to use it.
 So let's get to work!